 You’ve formally filed a lawsuit against the party at fault, and the court became involved.
 You provided a written complaint describing:

-After the defendants filed their answer with the court in response to your complaint, that's when you move into the discovery phase.
-When you’ve been injured in a car crash, financial restitution may be the only way for you to fully recover from your injuries.
+After the defendants filed their answer with the court in response to your complaint, that's when you move into the discovery phase or the pretrial investigation process.
+When you’ve been injured in a car crash, financial restitution may be the only way for you to recover from your injuries fully.

-In the early stages of your car accident claim, you and your attorney investigated the crash and collected documents that support your allegations against the negligent driver or entity responsible for the crash.
+In the early stages of your car accident claim, you and your attorney investigated the crash and collected documents that support your allegations against the negligent driver or entity responsible for the collision.
 In an attempt to resolve your case without a lawsuit, your attorney negotiated with insurance adjusters.
-However, the insurance companies didn't offer a fair settlement and your claim is progressing to a lawsuit.
+However, the insurance companies didn't offer a fair settlement, and your claim is progressing to a lawsuit.

 During discovery, you gather the evidence you'll need to submit at trial to prove your case or defend against the other side’s claims:

-The discovery stage is important because it allows you to:
+The discovery stage is vital because it allows you to:

-Since the 1940s, the federal court system has mandated disclosure of all relevant facts and documents between parties before trial.
+Since the 1940s, the federal court system has mandated disclosing all relevant facts and documents between parties before trial.
 This disclosure is accomplished in the discovery phase through:

 You should never take the discovery process lightly, especially if:

 That's why working with an attorney that has extensive experience in car accidents and is available all the time to answer your questions can make a huge difference in the outcome of your case.

 With the right legal team, you can focus on your health and improve your chances of recovering the full compensation that you deserve.
 In a free, confidential car accident consultation, our experienced car accident attorney will share with you precisely if and how you can secure the recovery you need to move forward.